Cerium Oxide Carpet Wheel Plans

 The motor I went with was a used motor I got at a swap meet.
 It is a 1/8hp 1450rpm motor that I paid $25 for.
 The 1/8hp motor is plenty strong for this job.

-If you want to figure out the exact length of belt needed you can find a large number of online pulley calculators or you can do the following math to figure it out the hard way.
+If you want to figure out the exact length of belt needed, you can find many online pulley calculators, or you can do the following math to figure it out the hard way.

 DL is the diameter of the large pulley;